black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 If multiple numbers in a series occur at the same highest frequency, they are all considered the mode.
 Otherwise, the mode is the number that occurs most often, that single number is the mode.

 Thankfully, you can handle both of these cases at once with the .filter() method.
 Start by declaring a mode variable and assigning it the value of Object.keys(counts).

+# Step 40
+Now chain the filter method to your latest Object.keys() call.
+The callback function should return whether the value of counts[el] is equal to your counts[highest].